alahser/ssmworkshopaddendum/index.md

 ### Addendum to AWS Systems Manager [Workshop](https://mng.workshop.aws/ssm.html)

 Under each section below, there are corrections to the workshop.

-Most of these tips are navigational in nature, that is, changes in the names of menu items.
+Where the line correction begins with a number, (e.g. 1.3), this text replaces the line.
+Most corrections are navigational in nature, that is, changes in the names of menu items.

+Where the line begins with the word TIP, it is helpful advice for completing the lab timely.

 This addendum is current as of September 8, 2021.

 ## [Inventory and Patch Management](https://mng.workshop.aws/ssm/use-case-labs/inventory_patch_management.html)